Skip to Content

 • Finally, attach the remaining black clamp (-) to an unpainted metal surface of the dead car.

-• Once the dead vehicle's engine is running, remove the jumper cables in the reverse order of how you attached them.
+• After the dead vehicle's engine is running, remove the jumper cables in the reverse order of how you attached them.

 • Start by removing the black clamp (-) from the metal surface of the dead car.